 However, the study done by Esokom (2006) only looked at science subjects and did not consider mathematics, it could be that the same scenario is what is happening in mathematics and that the poor performance could be due to the attitude held by the students towards the instructional materials used.
 Research study done by a group of economists showed that positive attitude towards the use of instructional materials can yield to good performance (Glock 1971).
 This study was purposively carried out to ascertain the attitudes of students on the use of instructional materials during mathematics in secondary schools of Baringo central district.
 As has been mentioned, majority of teachers are assumed to be always using instructional resources during mathematics.
-This is because they are trained and qualified and with the Strengthening of Mathematics and Science in Education (SMASE) Inset (in service training) they attend yearly that recommends the use of learning materials yet students still fail to score in questions that require use of teaching and learning materials like models.
+This is because they are trained and qualified and with the Strengthening of Mathematics and Science in Education (SMASE) Inset (in service training) they attend yearly that require use of teaching and learning materials like models.
 Knowing the attitudes of students towards the instructional media resources used will help teachers to use appropriate learning resources for appropriate students in class.